-Muntz Hall 112 • 745-5718 Monday - Thursday, 7:30 a.m. - 10 p.m.
+Muntz Hall Computer Concourse, Suite 112• 745-5718 Monday - Thursday, 7:30 a.m. - 10 p.m.
 Friday, 7:30 a.m. - 5 p.m.
+Saturday, 10 a.m. - 4 p.m.

 All labs are closed on university holidays and between academic semesters.
 The computer labs provide UC Blue Ash students access to computers and the software applications currently being taught.
-The computer concourse has 66 36 Windows computers and 10 Macintosh computers, two printers and one scanner.
+The computer concourse has 66 Windows computers and 10 Macintosh computers, two printers and one scanner.
 Student Assistants are available to help with wireless set-ups and basic computer problems on lab computers.
+Muntz Hall has several instructional computer labs - the Windows computer labs in rooms 112A, 158, 210, 255 and 265, and the Macintosh computer labs in rooms 112B and 349.